 Only 2 out of the 6 Muslim athletes were experienced cyclists, and they all put their health, egos and reputations on the line for our cross-cultural exchange.

-In their own words - from a panel discussion held at Drake University and from interviews in Iowa and their home countries - we'll amplify awareness for the barriers to sports that exist around the world and that obstruct girls and women from realizing their full potential.
+In their own words - from a panel discussion held at Drake University and interviews in Iowa and their home countries - we'll amplify the barriers to sports that exist around the world that obstruct girls and women from realizing their full potential.